kennethreitz/coinbin.org/README.md

+# Coinhub.org

-# Coinhub.org: A Human–Friendly API Service for Crypto Currency Information
+### The Human–Friendly API Service for Crypto Currency Information.

 This free web service exists to provide information on "coins".